 If you choose “Start from scratch,” you’ll be prompted to name your base, after which you are taken to a blank, spreadsheet-style page where you create your data table(s).
 The data field type is where you add the data field categories you determined were necessary for sales information in step one.

-Once your data field categories are set, you can begin manually adding lead, opportunity, account, deal, and customer records in corresponding data fields.
+Once your data field categories are set, you can manually add lead, opportunity, account, deal, and customer records in corresponding data fields.
 As you add records, select the sales stage they are in depending on how your sales process was determined in step two.
-When creating the field types, you can also elect to do a drop-down option with your premade opportunity stages, which we recommend.
+When creating the field types, you can also select a drop-down option with your premade opportunity stages.

 Once your data fields and records are added to the base, you can move through various views of that data.
-When using Airtable as a CRM, we recommend the Kanban, gallery, or table views, because they make it easier to view sales statuses of an opportunity compared to other views like a Gantt chart or calendar views, which are better for monitoring tasks.
+When using Airtable as a CRM, we recommend the Kanban, gallery, or table views, because they make it easier to view the sales statuses of an opportunity.
+Other view formats, like Gantt charts or calendar views, are better for monitoring tasks.

 Importing Sales Data

 From the “Add a base” part of the workspace, select “Import data.”
-Once selected, you’ll be prompted to select the data source from either Excel, Google Sheets, CSV, as well as a few other data source options such as Microsoft Access, Trello, and Apple Numbers.
+Once selected, you’ll be prompted to choose the data source from either Excel, Google Sheets, or CSV.
+You can also choose other data source options such as Microsoft Access, Trello, and Apple Numbers.

 Once you select the file from the data source, Airtable automatically imports it in the same record and field order as it is on your spreadsheet.
-This means it’s critical that you have your sales information organized properly and in the order you desire.
-Once imported, you are free to change the different views of the base and now have a data-ready Airtable CRM system.
+This means you must have your sales information organized properly and in the order you desire.
+Once imported, you are free to change the different views of the base, and you now have a data-ready Airtable CRM system.